Facilitation Training: Tools for holding difference with courage

 • Feel more grounded and confident in responding to difference and disagreement.

-• Have deepened your understanding of facilitation as a practice of service and integrity.
+• Have deepened your understanding of facilitation

-• Connect with a community of practice committed to peace, inclusion, and transformation.
+• Connect with a community of practice.

-• Carry forward new inspiration for your own context — whether that’s a classroom, a boardroom, a faith community, or a grassroots movement.
+• Carry forward new inspiration for your own context, whether that’s a classroom, a boardroom, a faith community, or a grassroots movement.

 You do not need to be an experienced facilitator to attend.
 Whether you are completely new to this work or seeking to deepen an existing practice, this day will offer tools, perspectives, and encouragement for your journey.